raygun101/MarkupKit/README.md

 See [LMColumnView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMColumnView.h) for more information.

 ### Fixed Dimensions
 Although views are typically arranged based on their intrinsic content sizes, it is occasionally necessary to assign a fixed value for a particular view dimension.
-MarkupKit adds the following properties to `UIView` to facilitate explicit size definition:
+MarkupKit adds the following properties to `UIView` to support explicit size definition:

 ```objc
 @property (nonatomic) CGFloat width;